flare-foundation/docs/docs/infra/data/deploying.md

          print()
      ```

-### Where can I find the contracts I need to interact with as a price provider?
+### Where can I find the contracts I need to interact with as a data provider?

 The `PriceSubmitter` contract is deployed at the fixed address `0x1000000000000000000000000000000000000003`.
 All the other contracts are available as read methods on the `PriceSubmitter` contract.